luwamyem/Testgit/README.md

 # Testgit
-This is for esting git
+This is for testing git